openshift-pipelines/pipelines-as-code/docs/content/_index.md

-Pipelines as code is a project allowing you to define your CI/CD using [Tekton](https://tekton.dev) PipelineRuns and Tasks in a file located in your source control management (SCM) system, such as GitHub or Gitlab.
+Pipelines as code is a project allowing you to define your CI/CD using [Tekton](https://tekton.dev) PipelineRuns and Tasks in a file located in your source control management (SCM) system, such as GitHub or GitLab.
 This file is then used to automatically create a pipeline for a Pull Request or a Push to a branch.